wamwangi-mathenge/EB-WebApp/README.md

 # EB-WebApp
-Implementing CodePipeline for automated building, testing and deployment and setting up Beanstalk for smooth application deployment.
+Implementing CodePipeline for automated building, testing and deployment.